What’s the Difference Between Atopic Dermatitis and Contact Dermatitis?

 What makes atopic dermatitis worse?

-Some of the main triggers that make atopic dermatitis worse include:
+Some common triggers that can make atopic dermatitis worse include:

-- Warm weather – hot skin is itchy skin and sweating can feel itchy and prickly causing more scratching
+- Warm weather – hot skin can feel itchy, and sweat on the skin can also feel itchy and pricky, resulting in more scratching

-- Cold weather – skin becomes very dry, scaly and rough
+- Cold weather – skin can become very dry, scaly and rough

-- Some household products – laundry detergent, fragranced shampoo and soaps
+- Some household products, such as laundry detergent, fragranced shampoo and soaps

 What is contact dermatitis?

-For the most common type of eczema, atopic dermatitis, it is important to maintain a daily bathing and moisturising routine.
-Regular bathing using itchy baby co bath soaks cleanses the skin, washing away irritants which are sitting in the surface, as well as moisturising the skin and preparing the skin to absorb the most nourishment from moisturising for long lasting skin protection and hydration.
+For the most common type of eczema, atopic dermatitis, it’s important to avoid triggers and maintain a daily bathing and moisturising routine.
+Regular bathing using Itchy Baby Co.
+Natural Oatmeal Bath Soak gently cleanses the skin, washing away irritants that are sitting on the surface.
+Our bath soak also helps to moisturise the skin and prepare it to absorb the most nourishment from your moisturiser for long-lasting skin protection and hydration.

-This blog post was brought to you and your family with love from Julia and the itchy baby co. team x.
+This blog post was brought to you and your family with love from the Itchy Baby Co. team x.

 Disclaimer: Information provided is of a general nature only, and you should always consult your medical professional.